adrienjoly/adrienjoly.github.io/now/index.md

 - 🐈 Camille and I are enjoying our new flat and taking care of our two adorable kittens, in Montreuil.

-- 💼 I just left Algolia.
-In March, I will join [SHODO](https://shodo.io/), a consulting company specialized in Software Crafts(wo)manship.
+- 💼 I left Algolia to join [SHODO](https://shodo.io/), a consulting company specialized in Software Crafts(wo)manship.

   > Check out this [excellent overview of Software Craft by Yannick Grenzinger](https://www.youtube.com/watch?v=FzIuAImNcis)" (1-hour video presentation, in French)